Acadia National Park in Maine is my favorite national park in the US.

 Get there early to secure your preferred viewing spot.

-Visit Bar Island, Maine
+Visit Bar Island, Maine at low tide

 Hop from Mount Desert Island to Bar Island from downtown Bar Harbor, near Bridge Street.